Fredde-coder/Showcase_Projects/README.md

     ```bash
     cd Showcase_Project
     ```
+3. You need to configure all of the environment variables in .env described in the Readme.md of each service folder
-3. Build and run the Docker containers:
+4. Build and run the Docker containers:
     ```bash
     docker-compose up --build
     ```